Cocaine Arrives in the Twentieth Century

 The Crack Epidemic

 In the major urban centers of Los Angeles, New York and Miami, crack cocaine began to appear, about 1985.
 Crack was a low-cost way of administering cocaine almost directly to the brain by smoking it.
 It provided a fast, intense high.
 But it was also accompanied by severe degradation of life, health and character.
 Those who became addicted to crack were likely to descend into crime and prostitution, just to be able to get the drug they had to have to survive.

-Since a single dose was so cheap, it showed up in inner city and lower income neighborhoods, often those that were heavily populated by African-Americans.
+Since a single dose was so cheap, it showed up in the inner city and lower income neighborhoods, often those that were heavily populated by African-Americans.
 The distribution of crack was accompanied by increased crime rates as criminal groups fought over turf.
 More than other drugs, the crack epidemic was marked by violent assaults and murders.
 In two years (1984 to 1986), the percentage of Manhattan nondrug felony arrestees who tested positive for cocaine rose from 42% to 83%.

 As more women became trapped in addiction to this vicious and rapidly-addicting drug, more babies were born who were addicted to the drug and who suffered from health problems because of prenatal exposure.